formkit/docs-content/inputs/rating.md

 ## Icons

 By default, the `rating` input uses FormKit's own star icon.
 You can change which icon is being used by setting the `rating-icon` prop.
-This prop accepts a string that will use FormKit's [icon plugin](/plugins/icons).
+This prop accepts a string that will use FormKit's [icon plugin](/plugins/icons):

 <example
 name="Rating"
 file="/_content/examples/rating/rating-icon.vue"></example>

-## Colors

-In addition to supplying your own icon, you can also specify the color via. props.
-Setting the `off-color` prop will change the color of the icons when they are not selected.
-The `on-color` prop will change the color of the icons when they are selected.
+### Slots for icons

+#### Default slot

+Instead of specifying an icon via the FormKit icon plugin, you can just pass a raw SVG using the `default` slot:

 <example
 name="Rating"
-file="/_content/examples/rating/rating-colors.vue"></example>

-## Slots for icons

-### Default slot

-Instead of specifying an icon via. the FormKit icon plugin, you can just pass a raw SVG using the `default` slot.

-<example
-name="Rating"
 file="/_content/examples/rating/rating-default-slot.vue"></example>

-### Named slots
+#### Named slots

 Lastly, you can use the `offItem` and `onItem` slots to pass whatever assets you want.
-In this example, we are going to use different images for the `off` and `on` states.
+In this example, we are going to use different images for the `off` and `on` states:

 <example
 name="Rating"
 file="/_content/examples/rating/rating-named-slots.vue"></example>

+## Colors

+In addition to supplying your own icon, you can also specify the color via props.
+Setting the `off-color` prop will change the color of the icons when they are not selected.
+The `on-color` prop will change the color of the icons when they are selected:

+<example
+name="Rating"
+file="/_content/examples/rating/rating-colors.vue"></example>

 ## Accessibility